commatalk/commapluscoin/depends/packages.md

     $(1)_staging_dir: package's destination sysroot path
     $(1)_staging_prefix_dir: prefix path inside of the package's staging dir
     $(1)_extract_dir: path to the package's extracted sources
-    $(1)_build_dir: path where configure/build/stage commapluscoinnds will be run
+    $(1)_build_dir: path where configure/build/stage commands will be run
     $(1)_patch_dir: path where the package's patches (if any) are found

-Notes on build commapluscoinnds:
+Notes on build commands:

 For packages built with autotools, $($(package)_autoconf) can be used in the configure step to (usually) correctly configure automatically.
 Any